chooseMoneychooseMediachooseShoppingchoose

 In 2009, a million Britons applied for a Vanquis credit card, the equivalent of 2,700 applications every day and itself a 2% increase on 2008's application rate.

-With small credit limits and high APRs sub-prime cards tend to be unsuitable for anything other than very short-term borrowing or repairing a damaged credit history.
+With small credit limits and high APRs sub-prime cards tend to be unsuitable for anything other than very short-term borrowing or repairing a damaged credit history, as we explain here.

 Yet Vanquis' results reflect a growing trend.